High School

 Technology

 Get hands-on with 21st-century skills, from computer programming and video game design to robotics, that will prepare students for on-demand careers in engineering.
+Our state-of-the-art startup incubator space includes 15 3D printers, a full computer lab, a machine shop, and multiple robotics arenas, which provide students with all the resources they need to plan, engineer, and bring to life their technological dreams.

 Business